-Working with your client to prepare a detailed design brief could be the difference between an award-winning finished product and the project-that-shall-not-be-named.
 It's all too easy to assume that you know what the client is thinking, and failing to ask the right questions at the beginning can lead to a disappointing finished result.
 To avoid that, spend time filling out a design brief alongside your client.

 A great brief contains an overview and scope of the project, the objectives and goals for the design, information on the target audience, budget, timeline and key milestones, examples of existing design work, and finally, guidance on what to avoid.